Bluehost vs. Weebly

 In a world where cybersecurity is quickly becoming a primary concern for all businesses, you need a web host that can keep your website and online data safe.
 So what about Weebly and Bluehost?
 How did they fare in this category?

-Unfortunately, they could both do better.
-Weebly, for example, offers free SSL certificates and DDoS protection, but does little in the way of malware scanning and backups.
+Weebly, for example, offers free SSL certificates and DDoS protection but does little in the way of malware scanning and backups.
 You can create your own backups – and there is a guide in Weebly’s knowledge base that can help you do it – but don’t expect it to be done for you.

 SSL encryption is, indeed, absolutely necessary these days, not only for websites that handle sensitive customer information, but also for SEO.
 Search engines like Google have cracked down hard on websites without SSL, and you don’t want your competitor’s page to appear above yours just because your website isn’t padlock protected.